emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/case_brief.md

 This activity included:
 * Access patterns outside normal working hours
 * Interaction with external, cloud-based services
-* A login to a Google account from an unfamiliar IP address
+* A login to a Google account from an unfamiliar IP address shortly after the observed activity

 Due to the timing and context, this activity has been flagged for review.